Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Analysis Methodology: Bayesian Approach

-This choice reflects the absence of reliable prior information beyond physical limits and avoids unjustified informative assumptions.
-For the calibration with LQCD data, we use the first eight model parameters with uniform prior ranges as specified in Table~\ref{tab:params}.
-For the yield calibration, we introduce two additional free parameters: the temperature and the fireball radius for each centrality class.
-The prior range for the temperature, common to all centrality classes, is provided in Table~\ref{tab:params}, while fireball radii are assigned centrality-specific ranges to speed up MCMC convergence.
-In earlier studies using the EV-HRG model, it was observed that the extracted chemical freeze-out temperature exhibited large uncertainties and a double-minimum \( \chi^2 \) profile \cite{Vovchenko:2015cbk,Vovchenko:2016ebv}, with one of the minima corresponding to an unphysical high-\( T \) solution.
-As argued in Ref.~\cite{Vovchenko:2016ebv}, such high-\( T \) values should not be interpreted as physical freeze-out points, but rather as artifacts arising from the model’s sensitivity to the treatment of eigenvolume interactions, as at such high temperatures, hadronic degrees of freedom are not expected to survive.
-Therefore, in the present work, we restrict the temperature prior to lie around the pseudo-critical region.
+This choice reflects the absence of additional physical prior information beyond the constraints encoded in the design ranges and avoids introducing unwarranted assumptions.
+For the LQCD calibration, we use only the eight eigenvolume parameters; for the yield calibration, two additional parameters—the chemical freeze-out temperature and the fireball radius for each centrality class—are included.
+The temperature prior is taken to be common across all centrality classes, while centrality-specific prior ranges are assigned for the fireball radius to facilitate fast MCMC convergence.
+In earlier EV--HRG studies, the extracted chemical freeze-out temperature often exhibited large uncertainties and a double-minimum $\chi^{2}$ profile~\cite{Vovchenko:2015cbk,Vovchenko:2016ebv}, with one minimum corresponding to an unphysical high-$T$ solution.
+As argued in Ref.~\cite{Vovchenko:2016ebv}, such high-temperature minima arise from the model’s sensitivity to the treatment of eigenvolume interactions—rather than reflecting genuine freeze-out conditions—because hadronic degrees of freedom are not expected to survive at those temperatures; therefore, in the present work we restrict the temperature prior to the pseudo-critical region.

-With the prior ranges defined, we proceed to compute the posterior distribution using Bayes’ theorem, where the likelihood function is given by:

-where \( y_m(\theta) \) are the model predictions, which depend on the parameters \( \theta \), and \( y_e \) are the experimental/LQCD data points corresponding to the same observables.
-The covariance matrix, \( \Sigma \), encapsulates both experimental/LQCD measurements and emulator interpolation errors.
-We have calculated the covariance matrix, \( \Sigma \) as prescribed in Ref.~\cite{Bernhard:2018hnz}.
-We also adopt the additional calibration uncertainty term corresponding to the model systematic, $\sigma^y_m$, as prescribed in Ref.~\cite{Bernhard:2018hnz}, which they referred as an ``uncertainty of uncertainty.''